 CHRI Data Ad Hoc Connection.
 The CHRI data ad hoc connection is an electronic connection to criminal history record information housed by the Illinois State Police.
 Access to CHRI data allows ICJIA to query the data housed on the computerized criminal history database.
-Staff are working to develop procedures and policies for data use and sharing, standardized queries, documentation of the data elements, and a publication format for the reporting of aggregate data available via the CHRI data ad hoc connection.
+Staff are working to develop procedures and policies for data use and sharing, standardized queries, and documentation of the elements, accessible via the ad hoc data connection.